RoyKlaasseBos/royklaassebos.github.io/README.md

-## 65 Free Data Science Resources for Beginners
+## Beginner's Guide to Data Science
----
+--

 Introduction...
 Learning the sexiest profession of the 21st centur